Peter To Rot: Catechist

 In March 1942, Japanese forces occupied the nation, forcing out an Australian garrison.
 Japanese soldiers interned all foreign missionaries but did not initially prohibit religious practice.
 When the parish priest was forced to leave the village, he asked To Rot to take charge of his parish.
 In this role, To Rot cared for those who were ill and poor while continuing to educate Christian converts.
 Towards the end of 1943, local Japanese authorities restricted religious services, and a few months later, they completely forbade them.
 But To Rot continued to hold prayer services in secret, despite the dangers to his own life and the fears of others.
 When their local church was destroyed, he built a "bush church" outside the village.
 In this hidden church, he continued to pray with others and maintained records of baptisms and weddings.

 Metepa was a married man, a Christian, and a policeman who worked for the Japanese in the same village.
 He was attracted to a married Protestant woman named Ia Mentil.
 When To Rot and Mentil's father realized that Metepa intended to kidnap Mentil and take her as his second wife, they prevented him from doing so.
 The furious officer reported this to his superior, Kueka, who summoned To Rot.

 The Japanese authorities had legalized the practice of polygamy on the island in an attempt to encourage the people to return to their previous (pagan) traditions.
 To Rot had publicly opposed this practice as contrary to the Christian faith.
 When To Rot appeared before Kueka, Kueka ordered him to cease his pastoral activities.
 At the same time, Metepa, aided by a friend, seized Mentil and assaulted her husband.
 However, To Rot and the village chief managed to locate Mentil and return her to her husband.
-To Rot's public defense of traditional marriage in this incident led the Japanese to pay spies to monitor his activities and try to catch him practicing his faith.
+To Rot's public defense of monogamous marriage in this incident led the Japanese to pay spies to monitor his activities and try to catch him practicing his faith.
 A couple from the village eventually reported To Rot to the authorities, and the police arrested him after finding religious objects in a search of his home.
 When he was arrested on Christmas 1944, he was planting vegetables which he had planned to give to the Japanese as an act of charity.